DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 ## Starting Point

 ### What Is This Game?
 And How To Play It?
-In summary, you basically adventure around **Train Stations** while defeating individual enemies or conquer entire dungeons.
+In summary, you adventure around **Train Stations** while defeating enemies or conquer entire dungeons.
 The game will progress (onto the next Train Station) after you gain each **Key Fragments** on every area / dungeons in the station.
 After getting all 3 key fragments, you need to make convert the fragments into **Key** on dedicated **Terminal** (which player can find it on **Shangri-la City Center**).
-After that, *Rinse and Repeat*.

-More in-depth explanation can be found on dedicated Tutorial section.
+More in-depth explanation can be found in the Tutorial page, to open the page navigate to Profile > Tutorial.

-### What Do I Get From Joining / Finishing A Fight?
+### What Do I Get From Fighting Enemies?

 You'll receive in-game currency called **BTC (Bitcoin)** and in-game experience called **EXP (Experience)** inside a battle.
 At times, you'll randomly receive items, equipment or caches after defeating enemies.